CaptainBasculin/osu_oszloader/README.md

 at which, the osu app can load it in with a beatmap list refresh.

 Hit the "Prefill" key to load the variables in the creds.json file.
-Hit "Run" key to start the program
+Hit "Run" key to start the program.

 (Known Issues: The program cannot be stopped via buttons)